-Since the 2022 Annual General Meeting of Shareholders, we engaged with a number of shareholders to initiate new, and deepen existing, relationships with our investor base.
-We reached out to top Herbalife Nutrition shareholders that, in the aggregate, own in excess of approximately 68% of our outstanding Common Shares, and covered various governance topics including Board composition, shareholder rights, risk oversight and environmental & social initiatives across the Company.
-In aggregate, we had discussions with investors who hold approximately 25% of outstanding Common Shares.
+Since the 2023 Annual General Meeting of Shareholders, we conducted engagement efforts with a number of shareholders to initiate new, and deepen existing, relationships with our investor base.
+We reached out to top Herbalife shareholders that, in the aggregate, own in excess of approximately 56% of our outstanding Common Shares, to cover and hear their views on various governance topics including Board composition, shareholder rights, risk oversight and environmental & social initiatives across the Company.
+In aggregate, we received feedback from investors who hold approximately 23% of outstanding Common Shares.